telerik/kendo-intl/README.md

 ### Number Parsing

-Number parsing converts a string to a `Number` object using the specific settings of the locale.
+Number parsing converts a string to a `Number` object by using the specific settings of the locale.

 ```js
 import { parseNumber } from '@telerik/kendo-intl';